+How can you communicate the information securely?
 The solution is public-key cryptography.
-The retailer's computer tells your computer how to send it a message.
-It supplies a special number to encrypt the message, called an encryption key.
+The retailer's computer supplies your computer with a special number called an encryption key.
 The retailer broadcasts this in the clear over the internet, and anyone in the world can see it.
 What's more, anyone in the world can look up the method used to decrypt the message.

-You might wonder, How on earth is this secure??
+You might wonder, How on earth is this secure?!?
 Public-key cryptography works because the decryption key remains with the company, hopefully secret.
-Whew! ... or not really.
+Whew! ...or not really.
 A snooper could reverse-engineer one of the most common techniques using a "simple" grade school procedure: factoring an integer into primes.
-Say, $35 = 5 \cdot 7$.
+Say, 35 = 5.7.

 How on earth is this secure?!?
-Although the procedure is "simple", the size of the integers in current use is about 40 digits.
-Believe it or not, even a computer takes far too long to factor 40 digit integers!
-So your internet commerce is completely safe, unless someone has figured out how to factor 40 digit numbers quickly.1
+Although the procedure is "simple", the size of the integers in current use is about 80 digits.
+Believe it or not, even a computer will take far too long to factor an 80 digit integer!
+So your internet commerce is completely safe... unless someone has figured out how to factor 80 digit numbers quickly.1